mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 # Documentation and Examples
 - Examples should be in a form that is easily recognizable for someone familiar with rpi developement, regardless of their current programming environment.
-- Documentation could include a blog post with examples of some cool stuff you can do with GPIO
+- Documentation could include a blog post with examples of some cool stuff you can do with GPIO on .net core.

 # Contacts
 1. Edgardo Zoppi (summer intern)